 - It’s quite a bit more expensive and I didn’t have any on hand.
-I’m trying to do this quarantine and social distancing thing right and that means I can’t be going out for anything that is non-essential.

 - It can be harmful to pets and wildlife so I wasn’t willing to take that risk.
 The day after I sprayed my weeds I was looking out my window to see how they were doing and I saw a squirrel munching on some grass right in an area that I had sprayed.